harjot85/ai-wog-vite/notes.md

 Next
 ----
-Create User Profile Page (Separate some fields like Stats (maybe Equipment as well?)) from WO generation BE will need to be upadted as well hard-code Stats for now

-Tables:
- User (FK - UserProfile, Equipment)
- UserProfile
- Equipment
- ~Goals

 TODOs:
 ===================================================

-Create Login Page | Register Page | Forgot Password
+- Forgot Password

-Login Flow with JWT
+- Login Flow with JWT.
 1 role for now - User

-WO Generation Page
+- User Logs in with email/pass.
+API authenticates and returns token with id

+- We use the id to send next request to get the user profile